percyliang/fig/README.md

 Last updated Oct.
 9, 2014.

-General-purpose collection of Java libraries and tools to faciliate writing research code and managing experiments.
+General-purpose collection of Java libraries and tools to facilitate writing research code and managing experiments.
 The main features include:

 1. Command-line options